rauc/rauc/docs/advanced.rst

   :width: 400
   :align: center

-The disk region for the MBR boot partition switch has to be configured in the corresponding slot's system config section (see below).
+The disk region for the MBR bootloader partition switch has to be configured in the corresponding slot's system config section (see below).
-This configured disk region must span *both* potential locations of the boot partition, i.e. both the first and second halves mentioned above.
+This configured disk region must span *both* potential locations of the bootloader partition, i.e. both the first and second halves mentioned above.
-The initial MBR must define a boot partition at either the first or the second half of the configured region.
+The initial MBR must define a bootloader partition at either the first or the second half of the configured region.

-Consider the following example layout of a storage medium with a boot partition size of 32 MiB:
+Consider the following example layout of a storage medium with a bootloader partition size of 32 MiB:

 +-----------------------+----------------+--------------------------------------------+
 | Start…End             | Size           |                                            |